Maze allows you to record custom metadata on individual sessions by adding tags/parameters to your maze URL.

 - Tester identification.
-If you already know who your testers are, you can use URL parameters to generate a unique tester link and pass in identifiable data about the tester (such as name, gender, email, etc.) in your results dashboard.
-This approach works best if you're using a third-party service to send out the maze links that allows you to insert the identifying information into the link you share with them.
+If you already know who your testers are, you can use URL tags to generate a unique tester link and pass in identifiable data about the tester (such as name, gender, email, etc.) in your results dashboard.
+This approach works best if you're using a third-party service to send out the maze links that allows you to pipe the identifying information into the link you share with them.
 Learn more in the section Generating custom URLs below.

-Using parameters in your maze URLs
+Using tags in your maze URLs

 Maze uses a simple nomenclature to help you record data.